weidex-team/weidex-ae/README.md

 It's still Work-in-Progress:

-1) Few optimization are needed on how orders and order history are stored.
++ Few optimization are needed on how orders and order history are stored.

-2) Events should be raised on all public stateful functions i.e. Deposit, Withdraw, PlaceOrder, TakeOrder, CancelOrder.
++ Events should be raised on all public stateful functions i.e. Deposit, Withdraw, PlaceOrder, TakeOrder, CancelOrder.

-3) Tets should be implemented.
++ Main functionalities are already tested - depositing, withdrawing, placing an order, taking an order, cancelling an order.
+Edge case and failure tests should be implemented in a separate files and the main functionallity test should not be changed unless the smart contract source is modified.